pmelchior/usrp-sciprog/day1/git-intro.md

 Initial Exploration
 -------------------

+1. If you don't already, create an account on github.com

-1. Make a repository on GitHub for your research this summer.
+2. Make a repository on GitHub for your research this summer.
 Give it a useful name, related to the science (e.g., not usrp-2015).

-2. Clone this repository onto your computer (suggestion, make a 'respositories' directory under your home directory and clone it there):
+3. Clone this repository onto your computer (suggestion, make a 'respositories' directory under your home directory and clone it there):

    $ cd
     	$ mkdir repositories
     	$ cd repositories
     	$ git clone git@github.com:username/reponame  (or git clone https://github.com/username/reponame.git)

-3. Edit the readme file on your laptop to include a sentence or two describing your project.
+4. Edit the readme file on your laptop to include a sentence or two describing your project.

-4. Commit these changes and push them back to GitHub:
+5. Commit these changes and push them back to GitHub:

    $ git commit -am 'descriptive but concise message'
    	$ git push
    ​

-5. Now, open another terminal, ssh into your department computer and repeat steps 2-4 (making some additional changes to the readme file this time).
+6. Now, open another terminal, ssh into your department computer and repeat steps 2-4 (making some additional changes to the readme file this time).

-6. Back on your laptop, pull these new changes
+7. Back on your laptop, pull these new changes
    ​
    $ git pull
    ​
    And that's how to 'sync' a repository between computers.
 Note: you can also edit files/commit changes directly on GitHub.

-7. Now, create a new file (maybe called notes.txt or something) and put in some content.
+8. Now, create a new file (maybe called notes.txt or something) and put in some content.
 To have git recognize and track this new file, you first have to add it to the repository; after which you can commit the changes.

    $ git add notes.txt
    	$ git commit -am 'added notes file'